Skip to Content

-The Rhino Rock is one of the most incredible rock formations in Hong Kong, bearing an uncanny resemblance to a Rhinoceros.
-It’s a very short trail in Stanley that is less than 1-kilometers each way.
+The Rhino Rock hike takes you to one of the most incredible rock formations in Hong Kong, bearing an uncanny resemblance to a Rhinoceros.
+It’s a very short hiking trail in Stanley that is less than 1kilometers each way.
 With stunning views of the coast, this is a great mini-adventure for a sunny day!
-This trail is also known as Che Pau Teng.
+The Rhino Rock hiking trail is also known as Che Pau Teng.

 RHINO ROCK TRAIL DETAILS